unstoppabledomains/dev-docs/d-websites/connect-ipfs.md

 This guide outlines the process for connecting your IPFS website to your Unstoppable Domain.

 :::warning
-If you uploaded your website to IPFS externally, using [using an external service](upload-ipfs.md#option-2-manually-upload-your-website-to-ipfs), then you must retrieve the IPFS hash to connect it to your Unstoppable Domain.
+If you uploaded your website to IPFS externally, [using an external service](upload-ipfs.md#option-2-manually-upload-your-website-to-ipfs), then you must retrieve the IPFS hash to connect it to your Unstoppable Domain.
 :::

 ## Step 1: Navigate to the My Domains Area